Satisfactory Academic Progress

 1. Complete the Foundations Level within three years of matriculation to the Larner College of Medicine.

-2. Complete the Clerkship Level within two years; students who take more than the standard 19 months to complete the Foundations Level must plan for completion of the Clerkship Level on a schedule that ensures completion of the full M.D. program, including the Advanced Integration Level, by the end of the sixth academic year from their Larner College of Medicine matriculation date.
+1. Students who take more than the standard 19 months to complete the Foundations Level must plan for completion of the Clerkship Level on a schedule that ensures completion of the full M.D. program, including the Advanced Integration Level, by the end of the sixth academic year from their Larner College of Medicine matriculation date.

-2. By the end of the sixth calendar year following their Larner College of Medicine matriculation date, whichever is sooner.
+3. Complete the Advanced Integration Level within two years, or by the end of the sixth calendar year following their Larner College of Medicine matriculation date, whichever is sooner.

 Repeated Coursework